Frequently asked questions about the Johns Hopkins COVID-19 United States Cases by County map.

 Yes, but please provide credit by citing “Johns Hopkins University” or “Johns Hopkins Centers for Civic Impact.”

-This is the embedded code is provided below:
+The embed code is provided below:

 <iframe style="width: 100%; height: 100%; overflow: hidden;" src="https://www.arcgis.com/apps/opsdashboard/index.html#/409af567637846e3b5d4182fcd779bea" width="100" height="100" scrolling="no">Iframes not supported</iframe>